jcooper036/garrycoin/INSTALL.md

-Building Garrycoin
+Building Bitcoin
 ================

-See doc/build-*.md for instructions on building the various elements of the Garrycoin Core reference implementation of Garrycoin.
+See doc/build-*.md for instructions on building the various elements of the Bitcoin Core reference implementation of Bitcoin.